Tini79/cflow/docs/channel-manager/api-docs/api-channel-manager/properties.md

 ```

 #### Response Field Details
-**Result**: An object containing hotel records returned by the API.
+**Result**: An object containing hotel/property record returned by the API.
   - `id`: Internal identifier for this property record in your system.
   - `property_id`: Unique property ID assigned by Channex.
   - `state`: The state or province where the property is located.